 The iMac doesn’t really have any adjustment options when it comes to things like height.
 If you want you iMac to be higher for better visibility, you need to get a stand to put it on.
 Out of all the stands out there, we particularly like the Satechi model.
 It’s a beautiful aluminum design that matches the iMac, and it includes ingenious front-facing ports built right in, so it can also function as your hub.

-This model includes an audio jack, USB 3.0 port, USB-C port, and SD/micro-SD port on the stand.
-A USB adapter is included for using older USB devices if necessary.
+This model includes an audio jack, USB 3.0 port, USB-C port, and an SD/Micro SD port on the stand.
+A USB adapter is included if you need to use older USB devices.

-The encapsulating stand is also adjustable, allowing you to raise your iMac up to four inches if necessary.
+The encapsulating stand is also adjustable, allowing you to raise your iMac up to 4 inches if necessary.
 You can choose between walnut or gunmetal for the framework.

 If you are in a situation where you really need your iMac mounted on a wall rather than freestanding, this is your best option.
 Everything you need for mounting is included, and the steel hardware is designed specifically for the iMac.

 If you need an external hard drive specifically for your iMac, you probably need some serious and reliable storage.
 This 6TB WD drive is a perfect fit.
 It includes both Western Digital Backup software and compatibility with Time Machine to make sure your data stays safe.

 Password protection that includes hardware-based encryption is included for an extra level of security as well.
 While the drive is designed to work with USB 3.0, it can also accommodate USB 2.0 connections, if necessary.
 If your professional content ends up needing even more room, you can get the same drive model at up to 20GB, although this will raise the price as well.

 Your iMac also deserves some great sound.
 While iMacs have decent speakers themselves, you may need some backup if you really want to jam out at your desk.